 Immunizations — Recommended immunizations should be given at age-appropriate intervals to individuals with hemophilia.
 Modifications to reduce the risk of bleeding include use of the smallest gauge needle and application of pressure and/or ice to the site for three to five minutes post injection.

 Standard vaccination schedules and other issues such as avoidance of live vaccines when there is an immunocompromised member of the household, are presented separately.
-(See "Standard immunizations for children and adolescents" and "Poliovirus vaccination".)
+(See "Poliovirus vaccination" and "Standard immunizations for children and adolescents: Overview", section on 'Routine schedule'.)

 Dental care — Appropriate oral hygiene and regular dental care is essential for individuals with hemophilia to prevent gum and tooth disease, which increase the risk of bleeding.
 Early infant dental intervention is recommended to teach proper brushing and ensure adequate household water fluoridation.
 The teeth should be cleaned routinely, and anticipated problem areas for causing bleeding should be discussed.
 An example is frenulum injury as a cause of bleeding in young children.
 Management of dental procedures is discussed separately.
 (See "Treatment of bleeding and perioperative management in hemophilia A and B".)